 4. Cost effective, lightweight and easy to install

-People who are blind or visually impaired benefit from braille signs that are placed in convenient and predictable locations.
+People who are blind or visually impaired benefit from custom braille signs that are placed in convenient and predictable locations.
 In addition, the braille should be presented horizontally and clear of the sign's edge, unobscured by the frame.

 An additional benefit is that, when incorporated in signage, Braille helps protect the rights of blind and visually impaired individuals in public places.Along with ensuring compliance with the Americans with Disabilities Act (ADA), adding Braille elements to signage allows blind and visually impaired individuals to easily navigate buildings.